A Lake Superior Circle Tour Road Trip

 Kitty-cats eh?

-If you are traveling The Loop definitely make a stop in Wawa.
+If you are traveling, The Loop definitely make a stop in Wawa.
 It’s a super cute little town.
 We loved our stay at Wawa RV Resort and Campground right on the Magpie River.
 Wawa has some great photo ops.
 Like the ginormous goose statues, they have throughout this small town.
 And make sure you get a photo of yourself with the life-sized moose out front of the general store.
 This general store in Wawa has some great souvenirs as well.

-Wawa has a great short hike you can do to see pictographs at Agawa Rock also.
+Wawa has a great short hike you can do to see pictographs at Agawa Rock, also.
 The hike is only half a mile, so easy for the whole family.
 Looking for a longer hike near Wawa?
 Check out Noisy Bay.
-This three-mile round trip trek takes you by lakes and to a rocky beach eventually.
+This three-mile round-trip trek takes you by lakes and to a rocky beach eventually.

 Then a Canadian miracle happened!
 We were just settling down for one hell of a sweaty afternoon when an incredible thing happened.
 I got a reminder message that we had actually booked a spot at Villa Marine Camp in Sudbury!
 And it was on Richard’s Lake!
 Thank God for Richard and his lake.
-We hoped back in the motorhome, took the slides in, and were out of there before you could say sunburnt.
+We hopped back in the motorhome, took the slides in, and were out of there before you could say sunburnt.
 There was a lake an hour in our future and the puppy and I really needed to swim!
-This was a fantastic way to spend our last evening on the Lake Superior Circle Tour before we entered the suburbia of GTA (The greater Toronto area) the next day.
+This was a fantastic way to spend our last evening on the Lake Superior Circle Tour before we entered the suburbia of GTA (The Greater Toronto Area) the next day.

-The Lake Superior Circle Tour was an epic beginning to the three weeks we had to explore Ontario Canada.
+The Lake Superior Circle Tour was an epic beginning to the three weeks we had to explore Ontario, Canada.

 Comments